osu-cascades/dio-controllers/README.md

 ## Getting Started

-Refer to thhis repo's [Wiki](https://github.com/osu-cascades/dio-controllers/wiki) for detailed instructions on how to get your setup working.
+Refer to this repo's [Wiki](https://github.com/osu-cascades/dio-controllers/wiki) for detailed instructions on how to get your setup working.
 See [dio-service](https://github.com/osu-cascades/dio-service) to get the service running.

 ## Authors